-I made this Alphonse Mucha Inspired summer wreath for a turn-of-the-century-art poster event earlier this summer.
-And who defines that genre more than the fin de siècle Czech artist Alphonse Mucha?
+I made this Alphonse Mucha Inspired summer wreath for a turn-of-the-century-art poster event earlier this summer -and who defines that genre more than that fin de siècle Czech artist?

-Mucha draws a very distinctive character – his fin de siècle ladies have full heads of voluminous hair, they wear headbands, low on the forehead, in the best art nouveau style, and the headbands support heavy loads of flowers and foliage on each side of the head, framing the face and making the horizontal volume appear even more extreme.
+Preliminary research went quickly – Mucha draws a very distinctive lady.
+His figures have full heads of voluminous hair, they wear headbands low on the forehead, in the best art nouveau style, and the headbands support heavy loads of flowers and foliage that frame the face and make the horizontal volume appear even more extreme.

-The crown itself is made with wire and lashings of the floral tape.
-It’s structural integrity is basically negative.
+Then for construction: the crown itself is made with wire and lashings of floral tape.
+Its structural integrity is basically nil.

 For the foliage, I de-stemmed my artificial flowers and pushed them down tight against each other on a sheet of millinery buckram, gluing each bloom with hot glue, and stuffing plastic greenery into any gaps.
 The flowers needed to be pressed very close indeed – the bouquets would be attached to the wreath base along a curve, and any gap between them would show as patches of gaping white buckram.